 Sometimes the spouse and children work so well at the role-reversal that they are hesitant to relinquish their responsibilities after the service member returns.

 More common, however, is that family members are glad to return the responsibilities to the redeploying service member.
 In fact, there’s often anxiety on the family’s part that the returning service member will be displeased at their performance during the separation.
 Therefore, it is of utmost importance that all members of the family exercise tons of flexibility and appreciation.
 All members made their contribution to get the family through the crisis.
 It may not have been a pretty sight.
 It may not have been the ideal situation.
-But by banding together, sharing the burden, and appreciation each other’s contribution they survived.
+But by banding together, sharing the burden, and appreciating each other’s contribution they survived.
 And during deployments, survival is success.

 The same Scripture commands us, “Everyone must bear his own load” and “Bear one another’s burdens and so fulfill the law of Christ” (Galatians 6:2, 5).
 Be flexible.
 Be willing to give and to take.
 Show appreciation for everyone’s contribution.
 And God will take you through.